SuffolkLITLab/doc-assembly-line/labeling-pdf-fields.md

 ## Fields that the program can fill in by itself

 If someone puts in their birthdate, why would they have to put in their age somewhere else?
 The program can figure out how old they are, so it can fill that in by itself.
+There are some other things it will know how to print as well.

 <!--
   TODO: Add to coder documentation: